stopfstedt/edit_ai_learning_pod_presentation/README.md

 ### Review

-- Codex analyses the stack trace mostly correct, and points out the `INNER JOIN` as the source of failure.
+- Codex analyzes the issue mostly correct, and points out the `INNER JOIN` as the source of failure.

 - Suggested next steps are partially correct.